All photos are courtesy of shutterstock.com

 For your weed, you’ll need a proper grinder.
 Any time you roll up weed, you want to make sure it’s finely ground up so that it burns as evenly as possible.
 You can find quality ones online or at your local smoke shops, but if you’re in a pinch, you may have luck finding decent ones at your local corner stores or bodegas.

-If you don’t have a grinder, you can obviously just use your fingers––just make sure you’re breaking it up as finely as you can!
+If you don’t have a grinder, check out this list for the best grinders for flower, or you can obviously just use your fingers––just make sure you’re breaking it up as finely as you can!

 A Blunt Wrap